gpubench/cactus/README.md

 * `INSTALL_CUDA`: Set it to `YES` if you want the setup to automatically install CUDA-11.2 with driver v460.27.
 The installation procedure is 1) blacklist the nouveau driver, 2) update initramfs, 3) reboot and 4) execute cuda .run file with `--driver and --toolkit` switches.
 If you have a working CUDA driver and toolkit, you may want to set this variablet to `NO`.
 * `INSTALL_CUDNN`: Set it to `YES` if you want the setup to automatically install CuDNN-8.1.0 for Pytorch workloads.
 If you have a working CuDNN, you may set this variable to `NO`.

-Generally, `setup` file runs the scripts in `./scripts` folder where each of them download and build a program.
+Generally, `setup.sh` file runs the scripts in `./scripts` folder where each of them download and build a program.
 If all things go well, setup will report that and exit normally.
 Cactus scripts use standard installation procedures described in the program documentations.
 Therefore, if case of a compilation error, it is recommended first to check the documets of that program.

 # Running workloads

 Upon a successfull installation, navigate to `./workloads/` and you see 10 workloads.
-Inside each folder, there is a `runme` file.
-Just execute that with `./runme` command and it will automatically fetch the necessary infput files and run the workload.
+Inside each folder, execute `./runme.sh` command and it will automatically fetch the necessary infput files and run the workload.

 # Reporting problems